The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/basic-guide.md

 # Bahamut and Phoenix Phase

-After cycling through the primals and the two additional Ruin casts, **Summon Bahamut** or **Summon Phoenix** should become available.
-This functions similarly to Solar Bahamut with comparable damage potencies, with some minor differences.
+After cycling through the primals and the two additional Ruin casts, **Summon Bahamut** or **Summon Phoenix** should become available depending on where you are in the rotation.
+Bahamut functions identically to Solar Bahamut and should be treated as such, however Phoenix has unique mechanics that are slightly different from the Bahamut-based demi-primals.

 Phoenix will automatically cast **Everlasting Flight**, a passive AoE regen with healing potencies on par with various healer abilities.

-Moreover, instead of Deathflare (a damage oGCD), we gain **Rekindle** instead as the Astral Flow equivalent.
+Moreover, instead of Sunflare or Deathflare (a damage oGCD), we gain **Rekindle** as the Astral Flow equivalent.
 Rekindle is a single target healing ability.
 More information on these abilities will be covered in the utility and support section.

 Phoenix's other abilities are otherwise comparable to Bahamut.
 Summon Phoenix will also grant us elemental gems for subsequent primal phases.

-**Enkindle Phoenix (Revelation)** is a very hard hitting oGCD, much like Enkindle Bahamut (Akh Morn).
+**Enkindle Phoenix (Revelation)** is a very hard hitting oGCD, much like Enkindle Solar Bahamut (Exodus) or Enkindle Bahamut (Akh Morn).
 We also get new instant cast GCDs over Ruin III and Tri-disaster during the phase: **Fountain of Fire** for single target, and **Brand of Purgatory** for AoE.

 While Bahamut has an extra damaging oGCD (Deathflare), the potency from Phoenix's other attacks are slightly stronger than Bahamut's, resulting in them being very close in terms of total damage potency output.

 Phoenix is usually summoned during odd minutes, so if buffs are available, you should also use Enkindle Phoenix within them (e.g. Trick Attack, Astrologian cards, or modified raid buff windows done for optimization or specific kill times).
-Fester from your odd minute Energy Drain can be used during these buffs, but can also be saved for 2-minute buff windows as long as they are used before the next Energy Drain.
+Necrotize from your odd minute Energy Drain can be used during these buffs, but **should be saved for 2-minute buff windows** as long as they are used before the next Energy Drain.

-# After Phoenix Phase (Primal Phases)
+# After Bahamut/Phoenix Phase (Primal Phases)

 From this point onwards, the loop will repeat.
-We go through the three primal phases, use two Ruin casts, then Summon Bahamut will become available with Searing Light.
+We go through the three primal phases, use two Ruin casts, then Summon Solar Bahamut will become available with Searing Light.

 One important disclaimer here is that **Summoner can either run critical hit or spell speed as its prioritized sub stat, and this will affect your demi-primal alignment with Searing Light**.

 With high spell speed builds, subsequent Summon Bahamuts will become available before Searing Light and raid buff windows, causing them to misalign.
 This is because "Summon Bahamut" and "Summon Phoenix" abilities also scale with spell speed.
-For spell speed builds, this is expected, because the entire purpose of the spell speed build is to eventually gain more demi-summon phases over the course of a fight.
+For spell speed builds, this is expected, because the entire purpose of the spell speed build is to eventually gain more demi-primal phases over the course of a fight.
 Do not delay your demi-primals by inserting additional Ruin III casts to fill the gaps; at that point you are running a strictly worse critical hit build.

 If you are running a critical hit build, Searing Light will become available just before Summon Bahamut.
 Your demi-primal should naturally align with raid buffs.